max-ant/oracle-drawio-erd/README.md

 The latest drawio release can be found there: https://github.com/jgraph/drawio-desktop/releases/

 # usage
-1. set function parameter as example: include_objects_like => 'SOME_TABLE%'
+1. Set function parameter as example: include_objects_like => 'SOME_TABLE%'

 2. Copy result to clipboard